capactio/website/docs/feature/policies/overview.md

 ## Merging of different policies

 There are three different policies, which are merged together, when rendering the Action: Global, Action and Workflow step policies.
-Merging is necessary to calculate the final policy, which is used to select an Implementation and inject TypeInstaces and parameters.
+Merging is necessary to calculate the final policy, which is used to select an Implementation and inject TypeInstances and parameters.
 The priority order of the policies is configurable by the Capact Admin.
 The default order is (highest to lowest):
 1. Action policy
 2. Global policy
 3. Workflow step policy